Don't Get Me Wrong: How to Apply Deep Visual Interpretations to Time Series: Scoring Categories

 \subsection{Robustness}

 Saliency methods may be vulnerable to small input changes and even adversarial attacks~\cite{Dombrowski2019,dombrowskiRobustExplanationsDeep2022}.
-For reliable interpretations, saliency methods should be as robust to small changes in the input as the model itself.
-We evaluate a method's robustness to noise via its sensitivity of the most likely class ($c_\text{max}$) as proposed by Yeh et al.~\citep{yehFidelitySensitivityExplanations2019}, see Fig.~\ref{fig 1: robust} for an illustration.
-Intuitively, even with noisy inputs, the saliency map of a model should not change significantly~\citep{alvarezmelis2018robustness}, meaning that saliency maps with high sensitivity are less reliable.
+For reliable interpretations, saliency methods should be as robust to small changes in the input as the model itself and represent the model's behavior well.
+Hence, we evaluate a method's robustness to noise via its sensitivity of the most likely class ($c_\text{max}$) as proposed by Yeh et al.~\citep{yehFidelitySensitivityExplanations2019}, see Fig.~\ref{fig 1: robust} for an illustration.
+Intuitively, if a model's predictions are stable even with noisy inputs, the saliency map of a model should not change significantly either~\citep{alvarezmelis2018robustness}, meaning that saliency maps with high sensitivity are less reliable.
 Yeh et al.~\cite{yehFidelitySensitivityExplanations2019} define the sensitivity of the saliency map derived from the gradient as